Live Behavior Lab · Big Five Personality Snapshot

 Where do I fall on the Big Five?

-A 2-minute self-report assessment using the validated BFI-10 (Rammstedt & John 2007).
-Returns scores on all five trait dimensions with normative percentile bands.
+A self-report assessment built from the public-domain IPIP — 30 items, six per trait.
+Returns scores on all five trait dimensions with lower, typical, and higher bands.

 Snapshot screening, not precision measurement.
-The BFI-10 has known reliability limits — adequate for a quick read, not for clinical or research-grade scoring.
+A brief self-report is adequate for a quick read, not for clinical or research-grade scoring.

 Runs locally in your browser